Mark Felt: The Man Who Brought Down the White House: Release

-In May 2017, Sony Pictures Classics acquired U.S. distribution rights to the film, which had been retitled The Silent Man.
+In May 2017, Sony Pictures Classics acquired US distribution rights to the film, which had been retitled The Silent Man.
 Under the title Mark Felt: The Man Who Brought Down the White House, it premiered as part of the Special Presentations section of the 2017 Toronto International Film Festival on September 8, and was theatrically released in the United States on September 29, 2017.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 34% based on 111 reviews, with an average rating of 5.3/10.
 The website's critics consensus reads: "Mark Felt may dramatize the man behind Deep Throat, but its stodgy treatment of history offers little insight into the famous whistleblower."
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 29 critics, indicating "mixed or average reviews".

 Mike Ryan of Uproxx gave the film a generally positive review, praising Neeson while criticizing the script and writing, "Mark Felt: The Man Who Brought Down the White House (please get a new title) does its job of presenting who Mark Felt was and what a burden it was for him personally to betray his beloved FBI.
 And if you want to know more about Felt (or, maybe, you just like Liam Neeson), then Mark Felt: The Man Who Brought Down the White House does its job.
-But, I'd recommend anyone palette cleanse after by watching All the President’s Men."
+But, I'd recommend anyone palette cleanse after by watching All the President's Men."